 If you would like to nominate a colleague for the Akira Inoue Award, please contact Sanjay Baliga (SEMI, EHS Senior Manager, San Jose) by email at email@example.com.
 Baliga will provide suggestions for making the nominations package more effective.
 Well-prepared packages include supporting documentation such as a biography of the nominee, technical papers or patents related to the contribution, other articles discussing the contribution, metrics showing quantifiable EHS improvements, and letters endorsing the nominee.

-The last date to nominate an individual for the 2010 Award is September 15, 2010.
+The last date to nominate an individual for the 2014 Award is September 15, 2014.
 A special awards subcommittee of the SEMI EHS Executive Committee reviews all nominees and recommends a recipient for voting by the EHS Executive Committee.
 No more than one award will be made in any year, and the committee reserves the right not to make an award.
-The Akira Inoue Award will be presented at SEMICON Japan in December 2010.

 For additional information, please contact Sanjay Baliga (Senior Manager, EHS in San Jose).